 A combination of tools designed by SolarWinds to provide a comprehensive networking solution, SolarWinds products each has a specific focus that, when used in conjunction with other SolarWinds tools, give an overarching and cohesive approach to networking management as a whole.

-Log and Event Manager provides compliance reporting and helps ensure networks receive fast remediation and real-time event correlation.
-A one-stop shop for detailed event monitoring that excels at identifying potential security threats, Log and Event Manager offers an advanced search and forensic analysis to assess the impact of security incidents.
+Security Event Manager provides compliance reporting and helps ensure networks receive fast remediation and real-time event correlation.
+A one-stop shop for detailed event monitoring that excels at identifying potential security threats, Security Event Manager offers an advanced search and forensic analysis to assess the impact of security incidents.

 Lastly, SolarWinds User Device Tracker provides an additional layer of security via careful asset tracking and identification.

 - Offers patching, security, and inventory management tools to completely replace Microsoft Baseline Security Analyzer